1992 Copper Bowl

 The 1992 Copper Bowl featured the unranked Utah Utes and the #18 Washington State Cougars, as part of the 1992–93 NCAA football bowl season.
-It was played on the night of Tuesday, December 29, at Arizona Stadium in Tucson, Arizona.
+The fourth edition of the Copper Bowl, it was played on the night of Tuesday, December 29, at Arizona Stadium in Tucson, Arizona.

 Washington State scored first on a 3-yard touchdown run by running back Shaumbe Wright-Fair, then junior quarterback Drew Bledsoe fired an 87-yard touchdown pass to wide receiver Phillip Bobo, increasing the lead to 14–0.
 Bledsoe would finish the game 30-for-46 passing for 476 yards.
 Wright-Fair scored on a 3-yard touchdown run for a 21–0 Cougar advantage at the end of the first quarter.

 In the second quarter, Utah's Frank Dolce threw a 10-yard touchdown pass to Shaun Williams, and Keith Williams scored on a 25-yard touchdown run to make the score 21–14.
 Bledsoe found Bobo for a 48-yard touchdown pass as Washington State led 28–14 at halftime.
 In a planned move by WSU head coach Mike Price, Bledsoe was briefly replaced by backup Mike Pattinson in the second quarter.

 In the third quarter, Dolce threw a 49-yard touchdown pass to Henry Lusk, and Pierre Jones' 8-yard touchdown run tied the game at 28.
 The only fourth quarter score was a field goal: Aaron Price, the son of the head coach, converted from 22 yards out with less than six minutes left and the favored Cougars escaped with a 31–28 victory, and climbed to fifteenth in the final rankings.

-This was the final collegiate game for the 20-year-old Bledsoe; he was the first overall pick of the 1993 NFL Draft.
+This was the final collegiate game for the 20-year-old Bledsoe; he was the first overall pick of the 1993 NFL draft.